Cycling in Amsterdam

-Amsterdam is perfectly set up for getting on your bike - there are 400km (250 miles) of dedicated cycle lanes.
-For expats the bicycle becomes a cheap and essential way of getting around town... and it will keep you fit!
+Amsterdam is perfectly set up for getting on your bike - there are around 515km (320 miles) of dedicated cycle lanes.
+Amsterdam is routinely rated as the world's 2nd most bike-friendly city, just behind Copenhagen.

-Due to risk of theft, most locals ride battered old cycles for normal use around town.
+Due to risk of theft, many people ride battered old cycles for normal use around town.
 Most Dutch cyclists will also own a more expensive bike for touring - given that there are 100,000 km of well marked cycle routes around the country.

 If you want to ride a bike around the city it does take a bit of practice to get up to speed with the locals - so take some care initially.
 A lot of bad cycling seen in the centre of Amsterdam is actually done by inexperienced tourists who may not do much bike riding at home.

 Use hand signals for turning left/right when there are other road users around you.
 Unless otherwise signed, priority is given to traffic coming from your right.
-And don't forget you officially need a front and back light when it is dark.
+And don't forget you officially need a front and back light when it is dark or during poor visibility.

-The Dutch are not "health and safety" obsessed (unlike the UK, for example) and do not use cycle helmets - even many moped/scooter riders will not wear them.
-Most Dutch car drivers however, do have very good awareness of cyclists and will give way where necessary.
+The Dutch are not "health and safety" obsessed (unlike the UK, for example) and rarely use cycle helmets - even many moped/scooter riders will not wear them.
+Most Dutch car drivers however, have a very good awareness of cyclists and will give way where necessary.